NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ==============================  =================  ================  ===================  ========  ========  =============================================

   .. [#] Orientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north"
+         The azimuth/orientation of the neighboring building must match the azimuth/orientation of at least one wall in the home, otherwise an error will be thrown.
   .. [#] If Height not provided, assumed to be same height as the dwelling unit.

 .. _buildingoccupancy: